WATER SOFTENER CONSIDERATIONS

 Manganese and Iron are naturally occurring minerals commonly found in New England’s water supply.
 Together, they are commonly referred to as “The Stainers” in the water treatment industry.

 Iron can show up in two forms; Dissolved in solution (ferrous form – clear water iron, can’t see until it stains) or precipitated (ferric) particulate iron which you can see in the water.
 Typical symptoms of iron in your water include Red/Brown stains in sinks, tub, dishwasher, laundry and/or Metallic taste.
 Iron may also show up in the form of Iron bacteria.
 Although harmless, iron bacteria can form gelatinous growths that my plug pipes or break free in slugs of dirty iron-laden water with unpleasant tastes and odors.
 The EPA drinking water regulations set a recommended secondary maximum contaminant level of iron at .3 milligrams per liter.
 The reason they call it a secondary contaminants is that iron isn’t considered a primary health threat.
 A water softener will be effective in removing dissolved iron from the water.
-A water softener will also remove hard water minerals and provide you with soft water for cleaning, bathing, etc. An “up-flow” water softener is recommended for water that contains high levels of dissolved iron as the contaminant can build up in the lower section of the softener over time with down-flow systems.
-A water treatment professional can explain this more fully.
-Sediment filters are effective in removing particulate iron from the water and would typically be installed before the water softener.
+A water softener will also remove hard water minerals and provide you with soft water for cleaning, bathing, etc. For more on hard water, see hard water usgs.

 Manganese also shows up dissolved in solution or precipitated (particulate) which you can see in the water.
 Typical symptoms of manganese in your water include brownish-black staining in the dishwasher and other plumbing fixtures.
 Manganese may also show up in the form of manganese bacteria.
 Although harmless, manganese bacteria can form gelatinous growths that my plug pipes or break free in slugs of dirty manganese-laden water with unpleasant tastes and odors.
 The U.S. EPA drinking water regulations set a recommended secondary maximum contaminant level of manganese at .05 milligrams per liter.
 Manganese is also considered a secondary health threat, however at certain high levels, especially in children, can be a health threat.
 As with Iron, a water softener will be effective in removing dissolved manganese from the water.